jrofuoco/jrofuoco/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Just email me on joshuaorlina08@gmail.com
 - 😄 Pronouns: ...
 He/him/his
 - ⚡ Fun fact: ...
-Masipag pero Depende sa deadline
+Masipag pero Depende sa deadline hahahah (Joke lang)

 <!---
 jrofuoco/jrofuoco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.